leeovalle/tic-tac-toe/README.md

 - **Tie Detection**: The game detects when all squares are filled and declares a tie if no player has won.
 - **Restart Button**: A "Restart Game" button allows players to start a new game without refreshing the page.
 - **Stylish UI**: The game features a visually appealing user interface with custom fonts and colors.
+- **Bootstrap Integration**: The game uses Bootstrap for responsive design and styling.

 ## Game Rules